scoover/csv2transactions/README.md

 Simple script to remap imported CSV (comma separated values) files into the Transactions sheet of a Tiller-Money-compatible spreadsheet.
 *This script works with Tiller Money spreadsheets but is not created, published or maintained by Tiller Money.*

+For help with setup, configuration & use, check out the [video demo on YouTube](https://www.youtube.com/watch?v=eQLeV3qWpbA).

 ## What It Does
 This script performs the following actions: